 Where a case needs to transfer between Children In Need/Child Protection Teams across districts, each District is to have a named principal Group Manager contact.
-The transferring principal Group Manager is to contact this person with the name and details of the status of the case (CIN, CP, LAC).
+The transferring principal Group Manager is to contact this person with the name and details of the status of the case (CIN, CP, CLA).
 The named principal Group Manager is to take the case to the regularly held district transfer meeting for allocation.

 The receiving Team Manager is to contact the transferring Team Manager to arrange transfer.